Review of Bleecker Burger Bacon Cheeseburger

 Bleecker Burger is one of those names synonymous with the London burger scene.

 In fact, Bleecker, and in particular their famous Bleecker Black are so revered by the London Burger Blogger Bubble that many of them closed ranks when a review by the Evening Standard’s Grace Dent threatened to burst that bubble.

 I’m not having the Bleecker Black today (next time definitely).
-Today I’m going to break my Bleecker duck by sampling their Bacon Cheeseburger.
+Today I’m going to break my Bleecker duct by sampling their Bacon Cheeseburger.

 It’s a fantastic story.
-Lawyer quits job and moves from New York to London (Bleecker is named after the famous Bleecker Street in the New York City borough of Manhattan).
+Lawyer quits job and moves from London to New York (Bleecker is named after the famous Bleecker Street in the New York City borough of Manhattan).

 An old van is converted into a food truck as the London street food scene takes its first steps.

 Accolade after accolade follows and 2015 sees a permanent location opened in a kiosk at Old Spitalfields Market.

 My first Bleecker experience is at the newly opened Victoria restaurant which has room for a dozen-or-so stools and is also good for take-outs.

 A short 5 minute walk from Victoria underground station brings us to a modest-sized eating area which has a New York-inspired mural on the wall and inviting smells coming from the open plan kitchen.

 I’m not here for the ambience.
 I’m here for a quality burger (and a Brooklyn Beer) using their signature dry-aged, rare-breed, pasture fed beef.
 But will it live up to the hype?